Pfoxj/Main/contents/people/index.md

     image: /static/img/people/evan_schwartz.jpg
     link: https://interledger.org
     bio: |
-      The Interledger Protocol is a protocol suite for connecting blockchains and other ledgers.
-It’s a neutral protocol for payments across different currencies and payment systems.
+      Evan Schwartz is co-inventor of Interledger, the protocol suite for connecting blockchains, payment networks and other digital asset ledgers.
+Interledger enables payments between parties on different ledgers, meaning developers can build payments into other protocols and apps without being tied to a single payment provider or currency.
+Interledger is inspired by the designs of IP, TCP, etc and aims to connect the world’s ledgers like the internet protocols connected its information networks.

   - name: Matthew Hodgson
     last: Hodgson